 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-LANSING, Mich. – As lead service line replacement work nears completion with 99.3% of lead service lines replaced in the City of Benton Harbor, the state is continuing its all-hands-on-deck approach to support residents in the City of Benton Harbor until every home has safe drinking water.
+LANSING, Mich. – With 99.5% of lead service lines replaced in the City of Benton Harbor, the state is continuing its all hands-on-deck response to make resources available to residents in the City of Benton Harbor.
 This includes free home lead inspection and abatement services to help families ensure there are not additional sources of lead in their homes from paint or plumbing.

 Home lead services are available for all housing units, rental or owner occupied, on the Benton Harbor water supply, regardless of the age of the home.
-There are no household income requirements, and the services are available to single and multi-family residences.
+There are no household income requirements.
 Owners of rental properties will be required to participate in cost sharing for services.